Chart Color Schemes

 North Toowoomba shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 North Toowoomba's educational qualifications trail regional benchmarks, with 24.8% of residents aged 15+ holding university degrees compared to Australia's 30.4%.
-The gap suggests potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 17.6%, followed by postgraduate qualifications (4.7%) and graduate diplomas (2.5%).
-Vocational credentials are prominent, with 35.3% of residents aged 15+ holding them – advanced diplomas at 9.9% and certificates at 25.4%.
+This gap indicates potential for educational development and skills enhancement.
+Bachelor degrees are most common at 17.6%, followed by postgraduate qualifications at 4.7% and graduate diplomas at 2.5%.
+Trade and technical skills are prominent, with 35.3% of residents aged 15+ holding vocational credentials – advanced diplomas at 9.9% and certificates at 25.4%.

-Educational participation is high, with 30.2% of residents currently enrolled in formal education.
-This includes 9.1% in primary education, 7.4% in secondary education, and 5.3% pursuing tertiary education.
-Educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high, with 30.2% of residents currently enrolled in formal education, including 9.1% in primary, 7.4% in secondary, and 5.3% in tertiary education.

 Frequently Asked Questions - Education